-It went almost unnoticed, but on December 5th, Benedict XVI articulated one of the most stinging rebukes that has ever been made by a pope of a particular theological school.
-Addressing a group of Brazilian bishops, Benedict followed some mild comments about Catholic education with some very sharp and deeply critical remarks about liberation theology and its effects upon the Catholic Church.
+It went almost unnoticed, but on December 5, Pope Benedict XVI articulated one of the most stinging rebukes that has ever been made by a pope of a particular theological school.
+Addressing a group of Brazilian bishops, Pope Benedict followed some mild comments about Catholic education with some very sharp and deeply critical remarks about liberation theology and its effects upon the Catholic Church.

 For a start, there’s little question that liberation theology was a disaster for Catholic evangelization.
 There’s a saying in Latin America which sums this up: “The Church opted for the poor, and the poor opted for the Pentecostals.”

 In short, while many Catholic clergy were preaching class war, many of those on whose behalf the war was presumably being waged decided that they weren’t so interested in Marx or listening to a language of hate.
 They simply wanted to learn about Jesus Christ and His love for all people (regardless of economic status).
 They found this in many evangelical communities.

 A second major impact was upon the formation of Catholic clergy in parts of Latin America.
 Instead of being immersed in the fullness of the Catholic faith’s intellectual richness, many Catholic seminarians in the 1970s and 1980s read Marx’s Das Capital and refused to peruse such “bourgeois” literature such Augustine’s City of God or Aquinas’ Summa Theologiae.